Tamborine - Canungra

 The educational profile of Tamborine - Canungra exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 25.7% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
+The area's educational profile is notable regionally, with university qualification rates at 25.7%, surpassing the Rest of Qld average of 20.6%.
 Bachelor degrees are most prevalent at 17.4%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.7%).
-Trade and technical skills are prominent, with 43.0% of residents aged 15+ holding vocational credentials – advanced diplomas (14.7%) and certificates (28.3%).
+Vocational credentials are held by 43.0% of residents aged 15+, including advanced diplomas (14.7%) and certificates (28.3%).

-Educational participation is high, with 27.6% of residents currently enrolled in formal education, including 10.0% in primary, 9.0% in secondary, and 3.9% pursuing tertiary education.
+Educational participation is high, with 27.6% currently enrolled in formal education, comprising 10.0% in primary, 9.0% in secondary, and 3.9% in tertiary education.

 Frequently Asked Questions - Education